 Australian companies need to maintain the health of their assets, whether this means inspecting their water systems or fixing power lines.
 However, organisations can’t just rely on manual processes to conduct their maintenance responsibilities.
 While some level of human intervention is necessary in asset management, it takes too much time and money to dispatch service technicians for routine inspections and maintenance.
 Fixing faulty equipment can also be complex and unsafe if asset maintenance workers don’t have the right information to make the best decisions.

-Fortunately, advances in digital technologies are helping many industrial companies transform traditional asset maintenance.
+Fortunately, advances in digital technology is helping many industrial companies transform traditional asset maintenance.
 Here are five technologies asset maintenance workers are implementing today:

 Internet of Things (IoT)